nervosnetwork/ckb-js-vm/docs/tutorial/src/introduction.md

 approaches.

 CKB imposes a 500KB size limitation for binaries deployed to a single cell, making QuickJS's focus on code size efficiency particularly valuable for on-chain scripts.
-The code size for essential features are quite small:
+QuickJS places a strong emphasis on minimizing code size.
+For instance, the manual states:
 - The complete regular expression library requires only ~15 KiB (x86 code), excluding Unicode support
 - The full Unicode library adds approximately 45 KiB (x86 code)
 - BigInt, BigFloat, and BigDecimal functionality (via the libbf library) requires about 90 KiB (x86 code)